What is Lunar Regolith Simulant?

-Lunar simulant has many different names: Lunar Regolith, Lunar Soil, Lunar Rocks, Fake Moon Dirt, and is primarily made up of Anorthosite and Basalt.
-The varying degree of combination between the two create the light and dark spots on the moon.
-The darker area of the moon (not to be confused with the dark side of the moon), is a basalt rich mix, while the lighter area of the moon is rich in Anorthosite.
-Lunar simulants are engineered materials that approximate the mechanical properties of the soils found on the surface of the Moon, and can be used to test equipment and products for durability and re-usability here on Earth to ensure they do not fail in the same/similar environments on the Moon
+Lunar regolith simulant is primarily made up of anorthosite and basalt.
+The varying degree of combination between the two create the light and dark spots on the Moon.
+The darker area of the Moon is a basalt-rich mix, while the lighter area of the Moon is rich in anorthosite.
+Lunar simulants are engineered materials that approximate the mechanical properties of the soils found on the surface of the Moon, and can be used to test equipment and products for durability and re-usability here on Earth to ensure they do not fail in the same/similar environments on the Moon.

 How do you ensure that your Lunar Simulant matches the Moon's Regolith?